Azure/RBatchScoring/README.md

 2. `cd` into the repo
 3. Install R dependencies `Rscript R/install_dependencies.R`
 4. Log in to Azure using the Azure CLI `az login`
 5. Setup resources for doAzureParallel using service principal.
 It is recommended you run these commands using the (bash) [Azure Cloud Shell](https://shell.azure.com).
-You will be asked to provide names for several resources. **Retain the json output of these commands for the next step**
+You will be asked to provide names for several resources.
+Do not deploy resources in an existing resource group. **Retain the json output of these commands for the next step**
     ```
     wget -q https://raw.githubusercontent.com/Azure/doAzureParallel/master/account_setup.sh &&
     chmod 755 account_setup.sh &&